Kenneract/Bose-Reverse-Engineering/ETAPProtocol.md

 [1, pg69] also suggests the protocol takes the form of ASCII characters.

-Some sources say the Console enters ETAP automatically, otheres say ETAP commands must be sent within the first 10 seconds of power-on to start it.
+Some sources say the Console enters ETAP automatically, others say ETAP commands must be sent within the first 10 seconds of power-on to start it.

 I did not pursue the ETAP protocol for long as my focus shifted to finding the core required SmartSpeaker commands to get a functioning Arduino prototype.